hungnguyen10897/PyMongo_Parquet/README.md

 <br/>
 <br/>

-  To export files with names of pattern 'G4' into Compass for viewing
+  To export files with names of pattern 'G4' into Compass for viewing using default connection

 ```
-python mongodb_gridfs_operator.py -f config.cfg -a export -e compass -p .*G4.*
+python mongodb_gridfs_operator.py export -e compass -p .*G4.*
 ```
 MongoDB comes with [Compass](https://www.mongodb.com/products/compass), a visual/ analytic tool to view your data.
 However, only the metadata makes sense in Compass since we store the actual data in form of binary of parquet files.
 The collection containing metadata is: your_database_name/ your_bucket_name/ files.
 In my case, myDB/ fs/ files: